The 30th Annual Redwood Men’s Center

 This conference is particularly helpful for any man wishing to move out of old patterns and wounds which have shaped his life and relationships.
 Younger as well as older men find safety and energizing freedom in connecting with other men on an emotional level.
 Men in transition or undergoing significant life-passages often find meaning, strength and comfort here.
 Many fathers bring their sons (15 and older) to have them welcomed into the community of men.
 And many men return each year for the ongoing celebration of brotherhood.

-For close to thirty years of this Conference, we have been explorers of Soul.
+For thirty years of this Conference, we have been explorers of Soul.
 We have learned that to find and trust our way in this world we must tolerate uncertainties and fears; and we have found a way to do this together.
 In fact, the only way to do it is together.
 Some truths we have learned over the years are:

 - Men have much to offer each other through their differences — be they cultural, racial, sexual, political, spiritual, generational, or personal.